 Jennifer Aniston’s hair is gorgeous.
-It’s smooth, full, effortless.
+On this rainy spring day in Cambridge, her hair is smooth, full, effortless.
 But you knew that already.
 In fact, she’s been known for her hair for more than two decades.
 So it was big news in 2012 when she decided to not only be a spokeswoman for a small, Cambridge-based hair care company called Living Proof, but also to invest in the company and become a co-owner.
 She clearly wouldn’t trust just any products on her famous noggin.

 But it was the science behind it all that intrigued her most because Aniston isn’t the only star on board.

 Bob Langer, the acclaimed MIT Institute professor and biotech inventor who has more than 800 patents and a Presidential Medal of Technology and Innovation, realized that most beauty products are ineffective due to their “off-the-shelf” ingredients and lack of permutation.
 In 2004, he teamed up with Jon Flint and Amir Nashat, partners in the Waltham- and Innovation District-based Polaris Venture Partners, to create Living Proof with a team of scientists from outside the beauty category (pharma, biotech, and medicine).

 “Here are [these scientists] out there trying to cure heart disease and cancer and then all of a sudden they want to cure women’s hair disasters,” Aniston says with a smile.
 That’s why she sat down with Boston Friday to talk about Living Proof’s new venture, the Living Proof Style Lab, a beauty test kitchen and retail concept space that serves as a consumer-facing extension of the company’s Cambridge labs.